 - API integration: REST/GraphQL connectors for SaaS application data extraction

-Azure Data Factory provides over 100 pre-built connectors to enterprise systems including SAP, Oracle, Salesforce, and Dynamics 365.
-Fabric's Dataflows Gen2 add a low-code transformation interface for less complex pipelines.
+Azure Data Factory offers more than 100 pre-built connectors to key enterprise systems.
+These include SAP, Oracle, Salesforce, and Dynamics 365.

 2. Data Storage Layer